Magnetically induced Josephson nano-diodes in field-resilient superconducting microwave circuits: Field alignment by rotation

 \section{Field alignment by rotation}

 In order to align the applied field with the sample plane, we employ an arrangement as shown in Fig.~\subref{fig:meth-field-alignment}{a}.
 The large main coil is designed to apply a strong field~$B_\parallel$ parallel to the chip surface, however, due to unavoidable assembly inaccuracies, it contains a small out-of-plane component~$B_\parallel^z$.
-For compensating this out-of-plane component, a split-coil is mounted in the cryostat in such a way that it creates a field~$B_\perp$ orthogonal to~$B_\parallel$.
+To compensate this out-of-plane component, a split-coil is mounted in the cryostat in such a way that it creates a field~$B_\perp$ orthogonal to~$B_\parallel$.
 At the same current, the compensation coils generate a much smaller field at the sample location than the main coil $B_\perp / B_\parallel = \qty{0.8}{\percent}$, as it only needs to account for the small out-of-plane component of~$B_\parallel$.
 However, the actual magnitude of~$B_\parallel^z$ depends on the exact alignment between the main coil and the sample and cannot be precisely controlled, so the fields of the two coils need to be coordinated such that their out-of-plane components cancel out~$B_\parallel^z + B_\perp^z = 0$.
+Note that the application of SQUID bias flux~$\Phi_{\mathrm b}$ is completely independent of~$B_\parallel$ and~$B_\perp$ and accomplished via the small sample coil attached directly to the sample housing.